Health Equity & Justice Manager

 The Public Health Institute (PHI) is an independent, nonprofit organization dedicated to promoting health, well-being, and quality of life for people throughout California, across the nation and around the world.
 As one of the largest and most comprehensive public health organizations in the nation, we are at the forefront of research and innovations to improve the efficacy of public health statewide, nationally, and internationally.

-The Public Health Alliance of Southern California (Alliance) seeks a full-time Health Equity & Justice Manager to collaborate with our ten-member local health departments on high-priority and emerging health equity activities across the region.
+The Public Health Alliance of Southern California (Alliance) is seeking a passionate, experienced equity and justice-oriented Health Equity & Justice Manager to collaborate with our eleven-member local health departments on high-priority and emerging health equity activities across the region.

 This exciting position will help catalyze culture change across local health departments to address upstream barriers to optimal health including structural racism, systemic oppression, institutional bias, and built environment policies.
 The selected candidate will have opportunities to engage on policy and institutional transformations designed to break status quo systems that sustain preventable health inequities that harm certain groups and benefit others.
-This position will manage our regional public health equity cohorts through equity trainings, strengthening authentic community partnerships and supporting local health departments to center equity across policies and practices.
-These include our Regional Equity Action Lab and our Alliance Equity working group.
+This position will also lead the Alliance’s emerging Workforce Initiative in close partnership with Riverside University Health System Public Health and other key partners.

 This position is ideal for an energetic, motivated, and enthusiastic social justice professional who can manage several projects that bring about successful policy, systems, and institutional changes across Southern California.
 Strong project management experience and top-notch organizational skills are critical.
-The ideal candidate will have experience designing and delivering implicit bias and/or structural racism trainings and have experience working in or closing with public health departments.
-The successful applicant will have a proven track record that demonstrates their ability to effectively partner with multiple sectors and manage complex projects involving public health, race and health equity, and policy change strategies.
+The ideal candidate will have experience centering the voices and experiences of communities of color and other marginalized communities, and ability to contribute lived experience and perspective in dismantling systems of oppression (e.g., racism, sexism, ableism, classism, bigotry, etc.).
+The successful applicant will have a proven track record that demonstrates their proficiency in co-creating organizational strategies and building shared commitments with a broad spectrum of managerial, administrative, and professional staff, especially executive level leaders.

 About the Alliance

-The Alliance is a coalition of the executive leadership of ten local health departments in Southern California.
+The Alliance is a coalition of the executive leadership of eleven local health departments in Southern California, committed to advancing health equity and racial justice through regional collective action.
 Its members have a statutory responsibility for the health of almost 60% of the state’s population.
 The Alliance works to mobilize the transformative power of local public health for enduring health equity.
-We believe that Southern California should be a place where everyone has the opportunities and resources necessary to live and healthy and productive life.
-To learn more about the Alliance’s meaningful work visit http://www.PHASoCal.org.
-The Alliance is fiscally administered by the Public Health Institute.
+We believe that Southern California should be a place where everyone has the opportunities and resources necessary to live a healthy and productive life.
+To learn more about the Alliance’s innovative work visit https://www.thepublichealthalliance.org/.
+The Alliance is a program of the Public Health Institute.

 Essential Duties & Responsibilities